MosheKariti/React-Project-Business-Cards/Moshe-Kariti-React-Project/README.md

 - User block after 3 failed entries
   - there is no API in the server for that logic, I developed it using localStorage (currently not supported with multi devices)

-**Known issues**
-- Server
-  - In update user, the server does not validate the required fields.
-- Client
-  - Some creation modals does not include validation error for part of the fields (according to the requirements), in such case I throw the server error.

 **Work Methods**
 - Global states are created in App.js (I do not use Redux).
 - Server requests using Axios.